-The public offering price of the pre-funded warrants was equal to the public offering price of the common stock less the \$0.01 per share exercise price of each warrant.
-The warrants were recorded as a component of stockholders' equity within additional paid-in-capital and will expire on the date any such warrant is exercised in full.
+In December 2020, the Company issued pre-funded warrants to purchase up to 1,334,332 shares of common stock in an underwritten public offering at the offering price of the common stock, less the \$0.01 per share exercise price of each warrant and were issued to two separate related party affiliates.
+The pre-funded warrants were recorded as a component of stockholders' equity within additional paid-in-capital and will expire on the date any such warrant is exercised in full.